EndPointCorp/end-point-blog/2012/10/25/postgres-system-triggers-error.html.md

 ALTER TABLE
 ```

-Let's take a look at both tables, and then try to disable triggers on each one.
+Let’s take a look at both tables, and then try to disable triggers on each one.
 Because the triggers enforcing the foreign key are internal, they will not show up
 when we do a \d: